bintray/gradle-bintray-plugin/README.md

     }
 }
 ```
-See [build.gradle](https://github.com/bintray/gradle-bintray-plugin/blob/master/build.gradle) of this project for example of `sourcesJar`/`javadocJar` tasks and `pomConfig`;
-also check that your pomConfig contains all information [required by Maven Central](http://central.sonatype.org/pages/requirements.html).

-This Publication should be referenced from the bintray closure as follows:
+The Publication should be referenced from the bintray closure as follows:

 ```groovy
 bintray {